Frequently Asked Questions

 - Config is minimal.
 We're free at last from XML hell (just like Tapestry)!

-I see that the book EJB 3 in Action can be downloaded for free from 4shared.com.
+Session Beans are a type of Enterprise Bean, formerly known as EJBs.
+The slightly out-of-date, but excellent, book EJB 3 in Action can be downloaded for free from 4shared.com.

 What about those annoying LazyInitializationExceptions?